insomniac2305/the-odin-project-exercises/README.md

 * Git workflow
 * Structuring of a simple webpage using HTML
 * Styling a simple webpage using CSS
-* Utilizing the Chrome developer tools for testing/troubleshooting
+* Utilizing the Chrome developer tools for testing/troubleshooting and color extraction